-DESCRIPTION OF THE 2022 SERIES A BONDS
+DESCRIPTION OF THE 2022 SERIES E BONDS

-The 2022 Series A Bonds (other than the 2022 Series A Step Coupon Term Bonds) will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series A Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series A Step Coupon Term Bonds will be issued as step coupon term bonds and will bear interest at the specified fixed rates of interest during each rate period as described below under "2022 Series A Step Coupon Term Bonds" or to the date, if any, within such rate period on which the 2022 Series A Step Coupon Term Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series A Bonds will mature on the dates and in the amounts set forth on the inside cover pages of this Official Statement.
-The Bank of New York Mellon is the Trustee for the Bonds, including the 2022 Series A Bonds.
+The 2022 Series E Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series E Bonds are purchased upon mandatory tender at the option of the Corporation.
+The 2022 Series E Bonds will mature on the dates and in the amounts set forth on the inside cover page of this Official Statement.
+The Bank of New York Mellon is the Trustee for the Bonds, including the 2022 Series E Bonds.

-The 2022 Series A Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-Interest on the 2022 Series A Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing November 1, 2022, and on any redemption date or mandatory tender date.
-Interest on the 2022 Series A Bonds will be payable at the rates per annum set forth on the inside cover pages of this Official Statement and, with respect to the 2022 Series A Step Coupon Term Bonds, as set forth under "2022 Series A Step Coupon Term Bonds" below.
-Interest on the 2022 Series A Step Coupon Term Bonds will be payable at the specified rates of interest during each rate period as described below under "2022 Series A Step Coupon Term Bonds."
-Interest on the 2022 Series A Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+The 2022 Series E Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
+Interest on the 2022 Series E Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing May 1, 2023, and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover page of this Official Statement.
+Interest on the 2022 Series E Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.

-The 2022 Series A Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.
+The 2022 Series E Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.

-This Official Statement in general describes the 2022 Series A Bonds only prior to the date, if any, on which the 2022 Series A Bonds are purchased upon mandatory tender at the option of the Corporation.
+This Official Statement in general describes the 2022 Series E Bonds only prior to the date, if any, on which the 2022 Series E Bonds are purchased upon mandatory tender at the option of the Corporation.